TGH75972/Password-Gen/README.md

 # Password-Gen
-A python password generator tool which generates random secure passwords
+A python password generator tool which generates random secure passwords</br></br>
+- Stores the passwords in a txt file